Library Professionals: Facts & Figures

 The librarian profession suffers from a persistent lack of racial and ethnic diversity that has not changed significantly over the past 15 years.[14]

-• In 2022, only 4.3 percent of librarians identified as Black or African American, a steep decline from 9.5 percent in 2020.
-Librarians who identified as Hispanic or Latino (of any race) numbered 8.0 percent, and those identifying as Asian-American or Pacific Islander made up 5.1 percent.[16]
+• In 2023, seven percent of librarians identified as Black or African American and 11 percent identified as Hispanic or Latino of any race.
+Additionally, librarians identifying as Asian American or Pacific Islander made up 5.5 percent.[16]

-• Librarians are slightly less diverse than the workforce of professionals in all education, training, and library occupations, which is 80.4 percent white.
-Black and African American professionals make up 11.2 percent of the education workforce, while Hispanic and Asian professionals represented 11.7 percent and 5.4 percent of the education workforce, respectively.[17]
+• Librarians are slightly less diverse than the workforce of professionals in all education, training, and library occupations, which is 80 percent white.
+Black and African American professionals make up 11 percent of the total education, training, and library workforce, while Hispanic and Asian professionals represented 12 percent and six percent, respectively.[17]

-• Librarians and other library professionals are also older than the general workforce.
-While Americans over 55 accounted for 23.6 percent of the total workforce in 2022, 31.0 percent of librarians were over the age of 55.[18]
+• Librarians and other library professionals are only slightly older than the general workforce.
+While Americans over 55 accounted for 23 percent of the total workforce in 2023, 26 percent of librarians were over the age of 55.[18]

 Educational Attainment